jayleenjiang/jayleenjiang/README.md

 ### Hi there! 👋

 I'm Jayleen Jiang, a rising senior majoring in Mathematics @ Mount Holyoke College.

-I'm interested in mathematical modeling, optimization, and computational methods across applications in physics, robotics, neuroscience, and public infrastructure.
+I'm interested in mathematical modeling, optimization, and computational methods across applications in physics, robotics and neuroscience.

 **Current Work**